 - When is your clinic open for companion animal emergencies?

-Our veterinarians see emergency cases during our regular business hours and on an emergency on-call basis from 5:30pm - 10pm Monday - Friday, 1pm - 10pm Saturdays, and 7am - 10pm Sundays.
+Our veterinarians see emergency cases for current patients during our regular business hours and on an emergency on-call basis from 5:30pm - 10pm Monday - Friday, 1pm - 10pm Saturdays, and 8am - 10pm Sundays.

 - When is your clinic open for large animals emergencies?